Morpho-lang/morpho/morpho5/docs/builtin.md

 ## Bounds
 [tagbounds]: # (bounds)

-Returns both the results of `min` and `max` as a list, providing a set of bounds for its arguments, and enumerable objects within them.
+Returns both the results of `min` and `max` as a list, Providing a set of bounds for its arguments and any enumerable objects within them.

     print bounds(1,2,3) // expect: [1,3]
     print bounds([3,2,1],[0,-1,2]) // expect: [-1,3]